Cloud-Drift/clouddrift/paper.md

 The scope of the Clouddrift library includes:

-1. **Working with contiguous ragged array representations of data, wether they originate from geosciences or any other field**.
-Ragged array representations are typically useful when the data lengths of the instances of a feature (variable) are not all equal.
-With such representations the data for each features are stored contiguously in memory, and the number of elements that each feature has is contained in a count variable which Clouddrift calls *rowsize*.
+1. **Working with contiguous ragged array representations of data, whether they originate from geosciences or any other field**.
+Ragged array representations are useful when the data lengths of the instances of a feature (variable) are not all equal.
+With such representations the data for each feature are stored contiguously in memory, and the number of elements that each feature has is contained in a count variable which Clouddrift calls *rowsize*.
 ![Ragged array representation for Lagrangian data.\label{fig:ragged_array}](./docs/img/ragged_array.png)
 A graphical representation of the application of the ragged array structure to Lagrangian data is displayed in \autoref{fig:ragged_array}.